yhannc/carsforsale/Readme.md

 - *models*
 	Applied to a `div` tag.
 The list of models in this representation.
 	This list may contain only one model.
-- *years*
-	Applied to a `div` tag.
-The list of years in this representation.
-This list may contain only one year.

 Class attribute values
 ----------------------